 The Group leased out its leasehold building to various third parties for monthly lease payments.
-The lease is classified as an operating lease because the risk and rewards incidental to ownership of the assets are not substantially transferred.
+The leases are classified as operating leases because the risk and rewards incidental to ownership of the assets are not substantially transferred.

 Rental income from leasehold building are disclosed in Note 5.